SkylineCommunications/dataminer-docs/develop/schemadoc/SchemaPackageManifest.md

 The following example defines an application package with name "ExamplePackage" and version "1.0.1-CU0" that contains two connectors:

-- the latest release of range 1.1.2.X of the Microsoft Platform connector
+- The latest release of range 1.1.2.x of the Microsoft Platform connector
-- the latest development build in range 1.0.0.X of the Cassandra Cluster Monitor connector
+- The latest development build in range 1.0.0.x of the Cassandra Cluster Monitor connector

 The manifest also states that:

-- the protocol.xml file of latest development version of the Cassandra Cluster Monitor connector should be signed before it gets included in the application package
+- The protocol.xml file of latest development version of the Cassandra Cluster Monitor connector should be signed before it gets included in the application package.
-- this version of the Cassandra Cluster Monitor should be set as the production version and the templates should also be copied as production version templates
+- This version of the Cassandra Cluster Monitor should be set as the production version and the templates should also be copied as production version templates.
 - The alarm and trend templates should also be included in the application package.

 The version history of the manifest is available in the [VersionHistory](xref:Manifest.VersionHistory) tag.